 In accordance with the Corporate Governance Guidelines, meetings of the independent directors of the Corporation, without the presence of non-independent directors and members of management, are generally held following each regularly scheduled Board meeting and at such other times as requested by independent directors.
-The independent directors met four (4) times without the presence of non-independent directors and members of management during 2015.
-To date during 2016, our Board has met two (2) times without the presence of non-independent directors and members of management.
+The independent directors met four (4) times without the presence of non-independent directors and members of management during 2016.
+To date during 2017, our Board has met one (1) time without the presence of non-independent directors and members of management.